Renae's Corner Restaurant Makeover

 And that makes us very sad about the closing of the restaurant - but we wish Renae the best in whatever she does next.
 Thanks for making us a part of your business!

-To see video clips and photos of more episodes of Restaurant Impossible that featured our panels, click here.
+To see video clips and photos of more episodes of Restaurant Impossible that featured our wall paneling, click here.